crankyoldgit/IRremoteESP8266/docs/doxygen_index.md

 If you are having problems decoding/receiving a message, look into the `tolerance`, `kTolerance`, or IRrecv::setTolerance constants/methods etc first.
-However, if your problems is sending, or adjusting the tolerance doesn't work you may need to tweak time per-protocol timing values.
+However, if your problems is sending, or adjusting the tolerance doesn't work you may need to tweak per-protocol timing values.
 These are stored as constants in the `ir_ProtocolName.cpp` file for the given protocol.
-This is typically a path/action of last resort.
+This is typically a step of last resort.

-#### Reducing flash & code usage.
+#### Reducing code size & flash usage.
 You can disable most protocols by either modifying the appropriate `#define`s in [IRremoteESP8266.h](https://github.com/crankyoldgit/IRremoteESP8266/blob/master/src/IRremoteESP8266.h) or passing the appropriate compile-time flags, as documented in the same file.